FAQs about Disney’s Dining Plans

 Disney has traditionally offered “Free Dining” as a promotion during the slower times of the year, including a Disney Quick Service plan (or other meal plan) at no additional cost when purchasing a full-priced hotel stay and full-priced length-of-stay theme park tickets.
 This promotion is immensely popular whenever it is offered, and often sells out.

-Of course, the mouse works in mysterious ways and new promotions are announced regularly — so make sure you’re in good with a trusted Disney Travel Agent to ensure you stay in the know about all the latest promotions.
+And yet, the mouse works in mysterious ways and new promotions are announced regularly.
+We actually believe there’s a very good chance Free Dining could return soon — so make sure you’re in good with a trusted Disney Travel Agent to ensure you stay in the know about all the latest promotions.